banzaicloud/koperator-docs/docs/reference/crd/kafkaclusters.kafka.banzaicloud.io.md

 </div>

 <div class="property-description">
-<p>EnableHealthCheckHttp10 is a toggle for adding HTTP1.0 support to Envoy health-check</p>
+<p>EnableHealthCheckHttp10 is a toggle for adding HTTP1.0 support to Envoy health-check, default false</p>

 </div>